Community Role Descriptions¶

 Estimated Commitment Level: Around 1 hour per week, but comes in bursts as PRs are opened.

-Evaluating and soliciting new pull requests which are consistent with the sub-package scope and contribution standards.
+Evaluating and soliciting new pull requests which are consistent with their scope and contribution standards.

 Providing material support for open pull requests to enable merging.

-Maintaining and developing the sub-package roadmap consistent with the roadmap of the overall core package.
+Maintaining and developing the roadmap consistent with the roadmap of the project.

 Mentoring the next generation of maintainers and developers.

-Soliciting and implementing improvements and new additions to the content.
+Soliciting and implementing improvements and new additions to related documentation content.